ktravers/ktravers.github.io/_posts/2015-03-01-flatiron-twitter-cli.md

 ---
 layout: post
-title: Refash Your Bash - Bash Prompt Customization
+title: Side Project: Flatiron Twitter CLI
 ---

-Last week, Avi pitched a pretty cool idea to the class: build an "auto-follow bot" for Flatiron student twitter accounts - something we could use to auto-follow each other quick and easy.
+Last week, Avi pitched a pretty cool idea to the class: build an "auto-follow bot" for Flatiron student twitter accounts - something we could use to easily auto-follow everyone in the class.

 ![Avi Flatiron Twitter pitch]({{ site.baseurl }}/assets/avi-pitch.png "Avi Flatiron Twitter pitch")

-I'd been looking for a side project to work on (inspired by my classmates who've built some very sweet side-projects already [1](http://rebecca-eakins.github.io/2015/02/23/how-to-combat-writers-block-and-boost-noob-cred.html), [2](http://www.thegreatcodeadventure.com/weather-for-dummies/), [3](http://www.thegreatcodeadventure.com/sinatra-gets-me-all-the-cats/))and this seemed like a perfect opportunity.
+I'd been looking for a side project to work on (inspired by my classmates who've built some very sweet side-projects already: [ex.1](http://rebecca-eakins.github.io/2015/02/23/how-to-combat-writers-block-and-boost-noob-cred.html), [ex.2](http://www.thegreatcodeadventure.com/weather-for-dummies/), [ex.3](http://www.thegreatcodeadventure.com/sinatra-gets-me-all-the-cats/), [ex.4](http://www.seijinaganuma.com/2015/02/scrape-it-ball/)) and this seemed like a perfect opportunity.
 I've never built a bot, but I know how to build a CLI, so I put labwork on pause and spent my Saturday building the [FLATIRON TWITTER CLI](https://github.com/ktravers/flatiron-twitter-cli) instead (available at your [local github](https://github.com/ktravers/flatiron-twitter-cli)).

 Let's walk through the build, starting with setup.
 I tried to follow best practices, setting up bin, config, and lib folders, along with a Gemfile and README.